SerbiaOfficial Name: Republic of Serbia

 Local Laws & Special Circumstances

-LGBT RIGHTS: There are no legal restrictions on same-sex sexual relations or the organization of LGBT events in Serbia.
-Serbia has active and increasingly-visible lesbian, gay, bisexual, and transgender (LGBT) advocacy groups, and several LGBT bars operate openly and without problems in Belgrade.
-Many LGBT public events, including 2012 and 2013 Pride week events, have been held without incident although the 2011, 2012, and 2013 Pride parades were cancelled because of security concerns.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Serbia.
+Serbia has active and increasingly-visible lesbian, gay, bisexual, transgender, and intersex (LGBTI) advocacy groups, and several LGBTI bars operate openly and without problems in Belgrade.
+Many recent LGBTI public events, including the 2015 Pride Week events, were held without incident, although the 2011, 2012, and 2013 Pride parades were cancelled by the government because of security concerns.
+LGBTI travelers should consider exercising caution when visiting Serbia, especially with regard to expressing affection in public.
+Many LGBTI Serbians do not reveal their sexual orientation or gender identity, and avoid reporting incidents to police.
+As a result, individual police officers may have limited experience or knowledge with regard to specific concerns of LGBTI individuals or the LGBTI community more broadly.

-ACCESSIBILITY: While in Serbia, travelers with disabilities may find accessibility and accommodation very different from what is available in the United States.
-While new buildings are required to be accessible to persons with disabilities, travelers may encounter difficulties in accessing older buildings, outdoor tourist sites, hotels, and public transport.
+Travelers Who Require Accessibility Assistance: Accessibility and accommodation may be very different than what one finds in the United States.
+Travelers may encounter difficulties in accessing older buildings, outdoor tourist sites, hotels, and public transport.
 Sidewalks and paths to buildings and tourist sites are often uneven.
 Hotels frequently do not have elevators.

 Travel & Transportation

-Winter fog in Serbia is another concern, and significantly reduces visibility on the roads.
-Winter fog is especially heavy in the Vojvodina region between Belgrade and the Hungarian border.
+- Winter fog in Serbia is another concern because it significantly reduces visibility and is especially heavy in the Vojvodina region between Belgrade and the Hungarian border.

 Roadside assistance is available by dialing 1987 locally.
 The local numbers for the police and ambulance are 192 and 194, respectively.

-Belgrade and some other large cities in Serbia have public transportation networks.
-However, buses are often crowded, and some lines and vehicles are poorly maintained.
-There is also intercity bus and train service for many locations in Serbia
+Public Transportation: Belgrade and some other large cities in Serbia have public transportation networks.
+Buses are often crowded, and some lines and vehicles are poorly maintained.
+There is also intercity bus and train service for many locations in Serbia.

 Please refer to our Road Safety page for more information.
 More specific information concerning Serbian driving permits, vehicle inspection, road tax, and required insurance is available at the Serbian Automotive Association's website.